cwi-dis/cwi-pcl-codec/README.md

 cwi-pcl-codec
 =============

-This distribution contains a codec for encoding/decoding 3D Point Cloud data streams.
+This distribution contains a codec for encoding/decoding 3D Point Cloud data streams, and a toolset for its objective evaluation.
-The codec is described in detail in a journal paper, of which a preprint is available at: https://ir.cwi.nl/pub/24395.
+The codec is described in detail in a journal paper(R. Mekuria, K. Blom, and P. Cesar, "Design, Implementation and Evaluation of a Point Cloud Codec for Tele-Immersive Video," IEEE Transactions on Circuits and Systems for Video Technology, 27(4): 828 -842, 2017, of which a preprint is available at: https://ir.cwi.nl/pub/24395.
-It is currently being reviwed by the MPEG working group 3DG-PCC on PointCloud Compression (http://mpeg.chiariglione.org/standards/exploration/point-cloud-compression).
+The codec has served as the software to generate the anchors for the Call for Proposals for Point Cloud Compression by  the MPEG working group 3DG-PCC on PointCloud Compression
+(http://mpeg.chiariglione.org/standards/exploration/point-cloud-compression).

-This version can be build on  Ubuntu 16.04 (64 bit) or Windows 32 bit, using pre-build PointCloudLibrary(PCL) installers, or on many other systems by downloading and building PCL and its depencies.
+This version can be build on  Ubuntu 16.04 (64 bit) or Windows 32 bit, using pre-build PointCloudLibrary(PCL) installers, or on many other systems by downloading and building PCL and its dependencies.

-This package contains of:
+This package contains:

 * codec software (cloud_codec_v2)
 * auxiliary files needed (for using 'cmake'  and building 'jpeg_io')
 * quality metrics
 * evaluation library
-* tools for testing and evalution of several aspects of this codec
+* tools for testing and evaluation of several aspects of this codec
-* this installation instruction
+* installation instruction

 To use it, several dependencies (Boost,Eigen,Flann,QHull,VTK and libjpeg-turbo) need to be installed:

 * for Ubuntu 16.04 by installing a number of Debian packages
 * for Windows 7,8 and 10, most of this can be done using an all-in-one installer
-* for all other supported systems by downloading, building and installing PCL and its nessesary Third Party Package (TPP's) as described at: http://pointclouds.org/downloads -> 'Compiling from source'.
+* for all other supported systems by downloading, building and installing PCL and its necessary Third Party Package (TPP's) as described at: http://pointclouds.org/downloads -> 'Compiling from source'.

 Installation